"NESD" and "NESD*" properties obeyed by some (but disobeyed by other) single-winner voting systems

 However: Borda restricted to 3-candidate elections fails NESD.

-If we modify IRV to permit rank equalities by counting a ballot with K candidates co-equal top as 1/K votes for each, then this system passes NESD, although I still feel uncomfortable about it because being co-equal top is plainly a lot worse and more vulnerable than being sole-top (there is kind of a "discontinuity," unlike in range voting where it is "continuous" as you move across the top score), so strategic voters might not do the former.
+If we modify IRV to permit rank equalities by counting a ballot with K candidates co-equal top as 1/K votes for each, then the resulting system passes NESD, although I still feel uncomfortable about it because being co-equal top is plainly a lot worse and more vulnerable than being sole-top (there is kind of a "discontinuity," unlike in range voting where it is "continuous" as you move across the top score), so strategic voters might not do the former.

 This is made clearer via an analogy.
 Consider plurality voting with "equal votes" permitted (i.e. you can vote "half" for Jefferson and "half" for Adams).
 This would clearly be stupid, i.e. would clearly be essentially equivalent strategically to plain plurality.
 Why?
 Consider each of your half-votes one at a time.
 If for the first, your best move was to vote Jefferson; then for the second, the same reasoning should apply.
-Hence you'd vote 100% for Jefferson and never use the equality feature (unless you were a strategic idiot).
+Hence you'd vote 100% for Jefferson and essentially never use the equality feature (unless you were a strategic idiot).
 Plurality with equals permitted, does technically pass NESD, but this reasoning suggests that is a misleading perception.
 Really, to avoid being misled, one instead should consider the NESD* property.

 If we consider Condorcet systems with rank-equalities permitted, these also technically pass NESD but again there is that worrying "discontinuity."
 So we now enquire which voting systems pass NESD*: